grifkuba/sota-issues/README.md

-# sota-issues
+# Seekers of the Aether Issue Repository
-Issue repository for Seekers of the Aether
+This is a repository for sending issues about Seekers of the Aether.
+Issues can be made automatically after a catastrophic game error or manually in the Issues tab.